 Dalton’s Atomic Theory

-All the objects around you, this book, your pen or pencil and things of nature such as rocks, water and plant constitute the matter of the universe.
+All the objects around you , the book , your pen or pencil and things of nature such as rocks, water and plant constitute the matter of the universe.
 Matter is any substance which occupies space and has mass.

 Dalton, in 1808, proposed that matter was made up of extremely small, indivisible particles called atoms.
 (In Greek atom means which cannot be cut).
 This concept was accepted for number of years.